-Napoleon Bonaparte.
-Born of a provincial small nobility in the city of Ajaccio, Corsica, he would become one of the most successful generals of France during the French Revolutionary wars.
-His numerous victories in the battlefield became a sprigboard to political power, first as consul, then as Emperor of the French, and his armies would dominate Europe for over a decade.
-He would be defeated for good in 1815 against a Coalition of Allies, led by his indefatigable nemesis, the British Empire.
-Was Napoleon a dictator?
-Or was he the champion of the French Revolution’s principles, fighting to shed off the rotting skin of the Ancient Regime?
-Was he as short as hearsay tell us?
+Born into the obscure nobility of the city of Ajaccio, Corsica, Napoleon became France’s most dashing and succesful general during the French Revolutionary wars.
+His numerous victories in the battlefield became a sprigboard to political power, first as consul, then as Emperor of the French, while his armies conquered and dominated most of Europe for over a decade.
+He would be finally defeated in 1815 by a coalition of allies led by his indefatigable nemesis, the British Empire.
+But who was Napoleon?
+Was he a dictator, or the champion of the principles spoused by the French Revolution, who fought against the reestablishment of feudalism?
+And most important, was he as short as hearsay had us believe?
 All the answers below.

 1# The ‘Italian’ Origins

-Napoleon Bonaparte, born Napoleone di Buonaparte 15th August 1769, son of Carlo Buonaparte and Maria Letizia Ramolino.
-That very same day a comet passed on the sky.
-On 1821, a few days before he died in St Helena, another comet pass.
-His family, of Italian ancestry, resided in Ajaccio, capital of Corsica, which back then, was mired in a struggle of independence lead by Pasqual Paoli, first against the Republic of Genoa, and then against France, who claimed control of the island in 1769.
+Napoleon Bonaparte, born Napoleone di Buonaparte 15th August 1769, was the son of Carlo Buonaparte and Maria Letizia Ramolino.
+That very same day, a comet crossed the sky, and on 1821, a few days before he died in St Helena, another comet passed.
+His family, of Italian ancestry, resided in Ajaccio, capital of Corsica, which back then, was mired in a struggle of independence lead by Pasqual Paoli, first against the Republic of Genoa, and then against France, who purchased the island from the Genoese in 1768.

 2# Carrer in the army

-In 1784, his application for the Navy, the most prestigious branch of the military, was rejected, and applied instead for artillery, a field where he would excel.
-He moved to Paris to further his studies, graduating in a year but suddenly facing dire prospects with the death of his father Carlo in 1785, of a stomach cancer, and then of his patron Marbeuf a year later.
-He was a brilliant student with bright prospects, but now he had reluctantly became the bread-winner of the family, a task that would keep him too busy and half-distracted from military duties.
+In 1784 his application for the Navy, the most prestigious branch of the military, was rejected.
+He applied next to artillery, a field he would master and excel like few others.
+He moved to Paris’ military school to further his studies, and graduated in a year.
+In 1785 he suddenly facing dire prospects with the death of his father Carlo in 1785, of a stomach cancer, and of his family’s patron Marbeuf, just a year later.
+He was a brilliant student with bright prospects but now he had reluctantly became the bread-winner of the family, a task that would keep him too busy and half-distracted from military duties.

 3# The French Revolution

-All changed in 1789, when the French Revolution broke.
-From the beginning, Napoleon adhered to its ideas: equality in front of the law, abolition of privileges, and specially important for him, unrestricted access to careers for men of talent like himself, and which the revolutionaries demanded through the equality in front of the law and the abolishing of privileges for the nobility.
-His brothers Joseph and Lucien became spokesmen for political clubs in Tolouse and Marseille, while Napoleon, who supported these Jacobin political clubs, was given command of a battalion of Corsican volunteers for the Revolution.
+All changed in 1789 with the outbreak of the French Revolution.
+From the beginning, Napoleon adhered to its ideas: equality in front of the law, abolition of privileges, and specially important for him, unrestricted access to careers for men of talent like himself.
+His brothers Joseph and Lucien became spokesmen for political clubs in Tolouse and Marseille, while Napoleon, also very supportive of these political clubs, was given command of a battalion of Corsican volunteers to defend the Revolution from its enemies.

-His childhood hero, Paoli, was granted amnesty to return to Corsica, and instead of pushing for the independence of the island, he united forces with the National Constituent Assembly to fight against the restoration of the Ancient Regime.
+His childhood hero, Paoli, was granted amnesty to return to Corsica but instead of immediately pushing for the independence of the island, he united forces with the National Constituent Assembly to fight against the restoration of the Ancient Regime.
 Napoleon and his family quickly threw their lot with him.
 Napoleon’s initial enthusiasm for the Revolution however, was damped in Paris on August 10th 1792, when he witnessed an unruly mob killing the Swiss guards of Louis XVI, king of France, and dragging him out of his palace of the Tuileries to place him under the protection of the Assembly.
 He didn’t discard the ideas of freedom or equality, but he became convinced that a lack of order and a weak executive were to become the ruin of France.

 On his return to Ajaccio, Paoli, then mistrusted by the National Convention (new government), was ordered to take Sardinia, and deprive the British (then at war with France together with Austria, Prussia, Naples, Portugal, the Dutch Republic and a myriad other countries) to use it to resupply their fleets.
 The adventure ended in fiasco and the National Convention moved against Paoli.
-In a life-changing event, Lucien Bonaparte denounced Paoli as a traitor to the Revolution in his club, and Corsica rallied behind his favourite son.
-As a result, the Bonapartes had to flee in exile on April 1793, fearing Paoli’s retribution.
+In a life-changing event, Lucien Bonaparte denounced Paoli as a traitor to the Revolution in his club but Corsica rallied behind Paoli.
+As a result, the Bonapartes had to flee in exile on April 1793, in fear of Paoli’s retribution.

 4# Jacobin friends

-Fame is fleeting though.
+Fame is fleeting.
 Power even more so.
-Robespierre was overthrown to the Thermidorian reaction and executed on 28th July 1794, and the new authorities wouldn’t delay in hunting Robespierre’s allies.
+Robespierre was overthrown to the Thermidorian reaction and executed on 28th July 1794, and the new authorities didn’t delay in hunting the former jacobins.
 Napoleon was arrested after being denounced by Saliceti, after the later tried to save his head from the clean-shave of the guillotine.
-He would repent and save him last minute, but Napoleon was still demoted to infantry, an affront in his view, and posted to fight counter-revolutionaries in the Vendée campaign.
-Like a child who refuses to go to school, he likewise alleged poor health.
-The reply of the government?
-The hero of Toulon was taken off the list of active generals.
+No evidence enough was find to condemn him to the guillotine, but Napoleon was nonetheless demoted to infantry, an affront in his view, and sent to fight counter-revolutionary uprisings in the Vendée.
+Napoleon refused, alleging poor health, and the government replied by taking him off the list of active generals.

 5# Resurrection and marriage